 The Yi is associated with applied thinking, studying, concentration, and memorizing, in particular, short term memory

-Each of the Yin organs is associated with a different emotional aspect: the Heart is related to joy, the Liver is related to anger, the Lungs are associated with grief, the Kidneys are associated with Fear, and the Spleen is associated with worry.
+Every Yin organ is related with one of many emotional aspects: the Heart is linked to joy, the Liver is associated with anger, the Lungs are related to grief, the Kidneys are connected with Fear, and the Spleen is related to worry.

 When any of these emotions are out of balance, they can manifest in a number of ways - including anxiety, depression, excess worry, over-thinking, ruminating thoughts, restlessness, insomnia, irritability, obsessive compulsive disorder, panic disorders, mania, attention deficit disorder, poor memory, as well as addiction.

 Obsessive thinking or stress is usually related to the Spleen, which in turn impacts the mind’s way of thinking.
 Whereas mania would be more closely related to the Heart, as the Heart has a relationship to the emotion of joy, and when in excess can be manic in nature.

 Addiction is closely linked with the Kidneys as these organs are effected by our determination and will-power.
 Rationally, it seems right because any kind of over-consumption or overuse will adversely affect the Kidneys and adrenals.

 Recommendations for Nurturing Mental Health that You Can Practice at Home